tob4n/Obscure/README.md

 ## Usage

-This plugin starts working automatically and has no configuration or setup (yet).
+This plugin starts working automatically and has no configuration (yet).

 ## License